amoux/cuda_installation_guide/README.md

 sudo apt update && sudo apt install freeglut3 freeglut3-dev libxi-dev libxmu-dev
 ```

-## installing cuda via run-file
+* installing cuda via run-file

 > **NOTE:** don't install the nvidia driver from the cuda package. make sure you have the compatible graphics driver installed before installing cuda.
 In this case we have `nvidia-driver-410` installed and running for `cuda-10`.

-**optional** if installation fails due to `gcc version`:
+**if installation fails due to `gcc version`**

-- if installation failed then, the add the parameter `--override`. this happens if you had a **previous cuda gcc version** installed.

-* we will properly take care of this after installing cuda, cudnn and configuring bashrc.
+* if installation failed then, the add the parameter `--override`. this happens if you had a **previous cuda gcc version** installed. (we will properly take care of this after installing cuda, cudnn and configuring bashrc).

 ```bash
 sudo sh ./cuda_10.0.130_410.48_linux.run --override